ignaciomarvinjohn/meme-uet-hmt/README.md

 # Setup

 ## Dependencies
 Our work is developed in Windows 10 operating system.
-We used conda environment with the following dependencies:
+We used a conda environment with the following dependencies:
 - Python 3.7
 - Cuda Toolkit 11.7
 - PyTorch 1.13